ID Generation

 Built-in Generators

-XID is the framework's default ID generation strategy, chosen for its balance of performance and uniqueness.
+XID is the framework's default for model primary keys — best balance of performance and uniqueness.

 | Property | Value |